jlenz27/Portfolio/README.md

 #### By _**John Lenz**_

-#### _A portfolio that descibes some of John's hobbies along with a list of current projects that he is working on_
+#### _A portfolio that talks about John and some of his hobbies along with a list of current projects that he is working on_

 ## Technologies Used